mcanelson/quartz/content/Advanced Guides/Editorial/Finishing/Creating AAFs for ProTools.md

 ---
-title: "Creating AAFs for ProTools"
+title: Creating AAFs for ProTools
+tags:
-tag: editorial
+  - editorial
+  - "#audio"
 ---
 > [!warning] NEEDS REVIEW
 > This is a copy/paste from Kyle's workflow.
 Needs a review for minimal adjustment.